 Your donation will make the Sparks Museum more powerful and efficient in our work topreserve local history and educate the public.
 Call Tandy Gach at the Sparks Heritage Museum (775) 355-1144 to talk about these exciting grant opportunities.
 Donations can be made online here.

-To make a grant from your Community Foundation Donor Advised Fund, call Lyndsey Crossley at 775-333-5499 or go to www.nevadafund.org.
+To make a grant from your Community Foundation Donor Advised Fund, please contact a member of the Community Foundation of Western Nevada Stewardship Team at 775-333-5499.